andrea1234321/level-up/README.md

 - [ ] Break a habit section: Add a check-in section to track how often you are implementing your new habit loop
 - [ ] Journal Section: Create folders labeled by month that the journal entries will live in
 - [ ] Goals Section: Add a checkbox on the index page that will indicate the goal was completed and then move the goal to another page that only holds completed goals
+- [ ] Add a calendar to the main page on login that shows upcoming goal deadlines